‘Let Russ Cook’ on full display: Russell Wilson takes command as Seahawks roll past Atlanta

 “What we’ve been doing in practice showed up, and Russ has been extraordinary all camp,” Seahawks coach Pete Carroll said.
 “He had a great summer in throwing the ball to everybody.
 And he had perhaps his best throwing day, numbers-wise — just about (the best) you could have.
 He was in great command of the game.”

 Wilson completed passes to nine different receivers.
-Tyler Lockett caught all eight of his targets for 92 yards; DK Metcalf caught four of eight targets for 95 yards, including a 38-yard score on fourth-and-5 midway through the third quarter that seemed to caught Atlanta off guard.
+Tyler Lockett caught all eight of his targets for 92 yards; DK Metcalf caught four of eight targets for 95 yards, including a 38-yard score on fourth-and-five midway through the third quarter that seemed to catch Atlanta off guard.

 Veteran tight end Greg Olsen, entering his 14th year in the NFL and first in Seattle, caught a 7-yard TD from Wilson late in the third to make it 28-12.